 This chapter sets out the key issues that the Panel has considered in this review.
 These key issues are related to the clarity of the template, and balancing the prescription and flexibility of the template.
-Stakeholder views on these key issues, and the Panel's analysis and draft recommendations, are also included in this chapter.
+Stakeholder views on these key issues, and the Panel's analysis and final recommendations, are also included in this chapter.

-Draft recommendations
+Final recommendations

-The Panel proposes to amend the template to improve its clarity and to reflect changes in generation technology, new monitoring technologies and changes in plant operational modes.
-The Panel's draft recommendations are as follows:
+The Panel has made amendments to the template to improve its clarity and to reflect changes in generation technology, new monitoring technologies and changes in plant operational modes.

+The Panel's final recommendations for the template are as follows:

-- review the introductory text30 for ongoing relevance and update, as appropriate; - include a general overview of the compliance framework; - clarify in section 2.3 that, the testing and monitoring requirements for older generators as specified in their connection agreements, in some cases, may be based on the need to maintain compliance with older versions of the NER or National Electricity Code that applied at the time when such connection agreements were established; - include information on continuous plant monitoring; - include general information on dry stored generators; and - make provision in the table in the template for large scale solar generation.
+- update the introductory text;31 - include a general overview of the compliance framework; - clarify in section 2.3 that, the testing and monitoring requirements for older generators as specified in their connection agreements, in some cases, may be based on the need to maintain compliance with older versions of the NER or National Electricity Code that applied at the time when such connection agreements were established; - include information on continuous plant monitoring; - include general information on dry stored generators; and - make provision in Table 1 of the template for large scale solar generation.